 Faith in action.
 This is how I believe we reach the reached with the Gospel message.
 There is certainly a place for the public proclamation of the Gospel, especially in unreached countries.
 But, in places where the Gospel is already being promulgated in churches, on TV, the radio, and bookstores; love in action is where people will truly see who Jesus is.
 And, this is what I believe the new wave of missions is to look like.
 Incarnational and holistic approach to ministry.
 Bringing justice where there is injustice.
 Enabling the poor to leave poverty.
 Reaching out to the disenfranchised, the unloved, and the oppressed.
 Helping men, women, and children see themselves for who they are, loved by God.
 Restoring them into the people that God intentionally desires them to be… created in His image, reconciled, rescued, and redeemed.
 Not for just the life after we die.
 But, for the life here and now.
 Making all things new.
 And, bringing God’s kingdom onto earth just as it is in Heaven.

 Politics and government in of themselves are not evil; in fact they are established by God himself (Romans 13:1).
-But, when they become the vehicle, or the alternative, for which the Christian church should be otherwise interacting with and engaging our society, then it becomes evil.
-For then it merely becomes yet another government imposed policy.
+But, when they become the vehicle, or the alternative, for which the Christian church should be otherwise interacting with, engaging, and transforming our society, then it becomes evil.
+For then it merely becomes yet another government imposed policy of Lord Caesar and not the humble and loving servanthood of Lord Jesus.
 And, we know lives are not changed by forced policies, but only by the voluntary freedom of the soul.
 After all, the reason why the American government is so large today, is not because of some liberal socio-political agenda or conspiracy, but because we the church have delegated Jesus' command to "love thy neighbor" to Uncle Sam.
 It’s time we the church give Uncle Sam the boot and change our society not through the might of Caesar, but through the power-under, servanthood, and humility of Christ.
 Not through the institutionalized civic religiosity of Constantine, but through the down and dirty, in-the-trenches, relational aspect of kingdom Christianity.

 Works.
 We are not saved by them.
 We are saved only through faith in Jesus Christ (Ephesians 2:8-9).
 But, the Gospels and the rest of the New Testament are replete with examples and commands to love and serve others through our deeds and actions.
 It is not enough to only have faith in Christ to be a Christian in the truest sense.
 To be a Christian, we must have faith in Jesus Christ, yes.
 But, there should be something tangible to show for this.
 This outward showing of our faith is what the Bible often refers to as “fruit” (Matthew 7, John 15).
 And, this fruit is most demonstrated in the way we interact with the world and those around us.